djsincla/TA_VeloCloud/README.md

 # Author
 Dwayne Sinclair / VMware

-# Setup
-Copy the TA_VeloCloud folder to $SPLUNK_HOME/etc/apps and restart Splunk

 # With thanks to:
 Ken Guo, Andrew Lohman, Kevin Fletcher

+# Installation / Setup
+Copy the TA_VeloCloud folder to $SPLUNK_HOME/etc/apps and restart Splunk.

+# Dependencies
+-	Splunk Enterprise 8.0+
+-	Python 2.7
+-	VeloCloud Orchestrator enterprise username and password credentials
+-	Enterprise user account must be “Superuser”, “Standard Admin”, or “Customer Support” role.

 # Logging
 Modular input event logging is to th splunkd.log found at ../Splunk/var/log/splunk/splunkd.log.
 Search on velocloud to find all events associated with this modular input.

-# Installation

-Place TA_VeloCloud folder and contents in .../splunk/etc/apps directory and restart Splunk.

-# Endpoint Configuration
+# New VeloCloud Orchestrator Endpoint Configuration

 Required values are: